Chiang Mai Festivals - The Best Events In The Rose of the North

 What to Expect: The festival features vibrant flower displays, parades with beautifully decorated floats, and cultural performances, creating a festive and colorful atmosphere.

-When to Experience: The festival takes place annually in early February.
+When to Experience: The festival takes place annually on the first weekend of February.

 How to Experience: Attend the Saturday morning parade, showcasing stunning floral floats.
 Visit Suan Buak Hat Park, where you can stroll through flower exhibitions and enjoy local crafts and food stalls.